 The Numbers in Context

-Davey’s +5% is driven by a very different profile.
-He is well-liked among his own voters (+72%), broadly neutral among Conservatives, and actively disliked by only a small fraction of Labour and Reform supporters.
-In a political era of strong polarisation, achieving near-neutrality outside your coalition is itself a strategic asset.
+Davey’s −6% is driven by a distinctive profile.
+He is strongly approved by his own voters, broadly neutral among Conservatives, and his 38% disapproval is the lowest of any major party leader except Denyer.
+In a political era of strong polarisation, keeping disapproval low outside your core coalition is itself a strategic asset for target-seat campaigning.

 The Canvassing Advantage